Grant and Funding - Frequently Asked Questions

 Should your concept meet the FFAR criteria and be selected for development into a formal program or project, FFAR staff will typically respond within 30 days.

-I don’t want to miss a FFAR RFP.
+I don’t want to miss a FFAR RFA.
 How do I make sure I’m in the know?

 How many Principal Investigators (PIs) can serve on a project?
 Can there be co-PIs, or does FFAR require a lead PI and other co-PIs?